odsl-team/julia-ml-from-scratch/README.md

 * Install an [IJulia](https://github.com/JuliaLang/IJulia.jl) Jupyter Julia
 kernel tied to this tutorial.

-* Generate a Jupyter notebook version "hep_ml_from_scratch.ipynb" of the tutorial.
+* Generate a Jupyter notebook version "ml_from_scratch.ipynb" of the tutorial.

 ```
-julia> cd("PATH/TO/YOUR/DOWNLOAD/OF/julia-hepml-from-scratch")
+julia> cd("PATH/TO/YOUR/DOWNLOAD/OF/julia-ml-from-scratch")
 # Press "]" key to enter the Pkg console, then
 (@v1.9) pkg> activate .
-(julia-hepml-from-scratch) pkg> instantiate
+(julia-ml-from-scratch) pkg> instantiate
 # Press backspace (or <ctrl-C>) to exit the Pkg console, then
 julia> include("generate_notebook.jl")
 ```